grafana/k6-docs/docs/sources/v0.47.x/get-started/installation/_index.md

 ---
 title: 'Installation'
-excerpt: 'k6 has packages for Linux, Mac, and Windows.
+description: 'k6 has packages for Linux, Mac, and Windows.
 As alternatives, you can also using a Docker container or a standalone binary.'
 weight: 02
 weight: 02
 ---